 If the failure to empty the waste bins on the evening preceding the fire has no connection to the loss, then the insurer cannot avoid liability.

-You are a loss adjuster instructed by a commercial property insurer to investigate a claim made by one of their policyholders, Mr Wake.
+You are a loss adjuster.

+A commercial property insurer has given you instructions to investigate a claim for fire damage and loss of rent from one of its policyholders, Mr Wake.